PeterHuberSg/StorageLib/README.md

 *GetStartedConsole*.

 ### Samples for all Data Model functionality
-The projects with 'Sample' in its name provides an sample code for every *Data Model* functionality supported by *StorageLib*.
+The projects with 'Sample' in its name provides a sample code for every *Data Model* functionality supported by *StorageLib*.

 **SampleDataModel:** Contains one class for each *Data Model* feature